merclangrat/merclangrat.github.io/index.md

 My page on [Vintage Computer Festival 2020 about BK-0010-01](https://wiki.vcfb.de/2020/en:soviet_computers)

-There will be more information about resurrecting Vector-06C.
-The pages are *under construction*.
+There will be more information about resurrecting Vector-06C when I start doing that :)

 ---